S-Seydina8/YT-Auth/README.md

 **Note on the structure:** `files/` is the real project root — the launcher, the venv, and all relative paths (`output/`, `client_secrets.json`, `token.pickle`) resolve from there.
-The outer `YT Auth/` directory only adds `backup/` and `files.zip`.
-Both of those are duplicate copies of live credentials; see §7.

 ---